siimple/colors/README.md

 Using the `siimple-color` function defined in `scss/functions.scss` is the easiest way to load our colors in your **SASS/SCSS** files.
 This function will return a string with the hex value of the desired color, and gets two arguments:

 - `COLOR`: a string with the desired color.
-- `LIGHTNESS`: a string with the desired lightness variant of the color.
-This argument is optionally, so if is not provided the function will return the base color.
+- `LIGHTNESS` (optionally): a string with the desired lightness variant of the color.
+If not provided, the function will return the base color.

 ```scss
 @import "siimple-colors/scss/functions.scss";